 Limecraft usually delivers services to professionals and in this case the account is connected to the company or the entity that pays our invoices.

-Remark: as an individual user, you may have created your personal account, in which case you are the account manager and you have access to the account settings.
-Also you can have been invited and granted access in one or more productions of other accounts (see below).
-In that case you are usually not the account manager and you don't have access to the account settings of those.
+Note: as an individual user, you may have created your personal account, in which case you are the account manager and you have access to the account settings. you could also have been invited and granted access in one or more productions of other accounts (see below).
+In that case you are usually not the account manager and you don't have access to the account settings.

 In your capacity as an account manager, you can create one or more productions linked to your account.
 A production is essentially a catalogue or an ensemble of media that you want to make available to a specific group of users.

 - If you're producing a feature film, you may opt to store all the dailies, the cuts and the masters in a single production.
 However, if you want to give different access permissions to the cuts or the masters, you may want to store these in a different catalogue.

 - If you're running a soap opera and the entire season is shot on 200 shooting days, you may want to create a separate catalogue per 5 or 10 shooting days to make sure your library remains manageable.

 - If you're managing a large legacy archive, you may opt to store several 100.000's of items in a single library.

 As an account manager, you are the production administrator by default.
 Also, you invite one or more users as team members in the production.
 You can nominate one or more of them as a production administrator as well.
 In your capacity as a production administrator, you can modify the production settings, manage the team, get access to the past, present and scheduled workflows, etc. All of these settings are available through the dropdown menu next to the name of the production in the top navigation.

 As mentioned above, you can get access to Limecraft Flow by setting up your personal account or by being invited into an existing production by the account manager or production manager of that production.
 In either case, you become known as an individual user within Limecraft Flow and a subscriber to one or more accounts.